-4. Response to Reports (2)
+4. Response to Reports Investigation

-Investigation

-The principal or principal's designee shall promptly (within 2 business days) initiate an investigation into any report of bullying or suspected bullying.
+The Principal or Principal's designee shall promptly initiate an investigation into any report of bullying or suspected bullying.

-Initial Notice to Parent/Guardian

-The principal or principal's designee shall promptly (within 2 business days) notify the parents/guardians of the reported victim of bullying and the parents/ guardians of the reported perpetrator of bullying of the incident.
+Initial Notice to Parent/Guardian | The Principal or Principal's designee shall promptly notify the parents/guardians of the reported victim of bullying and the parents/ guardians of the reported perpetrator of bullying of the incident.
 Such notification may be made orally or in writing.
 A waiver of this notification may be granted by the Superintendent of Schools if such waiver is deemed to be in the best interest of the victim or perpetrator.

-Timeline for Investigation

-The investigation will be concluded within 5 business days.
+Timeline for Investigation | The investigation will be concluded within 5 business days.
 An extension may be granted by the Superintendent of Schools if necessary.

-Notification to Parent/Guardian upon Completion of Investigation

-Upon the conclusion of the investigation, the principal or principal's designee shall promptly report the findings of the investigation to the parents/ guardians of the reported victim of bullying and the parents/ guardians of the reported perpetrator of bullying.
+Notification to Parent/Guardian upon Completion of Investigation | Upon the conclusion of the investigation, the Principal or Principal's designee shall promptly report the findings of the investigation to the parents/ guardians of the reported victim of bullying and the parents/ guardians of the reported perpetrator of bullying.
 Such notification may be made orally or in writing.
 The notification must comply with school policy and rules of confidentiality.

-Written Record

-A written record of any substantiated act of bullying shall be maintained by the school.

-(2) If the report of bullying suggests that a crime may have been committed, notifications to appropriate civil authorities must made and the school will cooperate with any investigation by law enforcement.
+Written Record | A written record of any substantiated act of bullying shall be maintained by the school.
+If the report of bullying suggests that a crime may have been committed, notifications to appropriate civil authorities must made and the school will cooperate with any investigation by law enforcement.
 The school's investigation may be delayed should law enforcement become involved.